Sorry, you need to enable JavaScript to visit this website.

 Monitor for hyperphosphatemia.

-• Initiate a low phosphate diet when serum phosphate level is >5.5 mg/dL
+• Initiate a low-phosphate diet when serum phosphate level is >5.5 mg/dL

-• For serum phosphate levels >7 mg/dL, initiate phosphate lowering therapy and withhold, reduce the dose, or permanently discontinue PEMAZYRE based on duration and severity of hyperphosphatemia
+• For serum phosphate levels >7 mg/dL, initiate phosphate-lowering therapy and withhold, reduce the dose, or permanently discontinue PEMAZYRE based on duration and severity of hyperphosphatemia

 Dose modifications for hyperphosphatemia1

-PEMAZYRE Dosage Modification
+SeverityPEMAZYRE Dosage Modification

-<7 mg/dL within 2 weeks of starting phosphate lowering therapy
+Withhold PEMAZYRE if levels are not <7 mg/dL within 2 weeks of starting phosphate-lowering therapy.

-• Resume PEMAZYRE at the same dose when phosphate levels are <7 mg/dL for first occurrence; resume at a lower dose level for subsequent recurrences
+Resume PEMAZYRE at the same dose when phosphate levels are <7 mg/dL for first occurrence; resume at a lower dose level for subsequent recurrences.

-• Withhold PEMAZYRE if levels are not ≤10 mg/dL within 1 week after starting phosphate lowering therapy
+Withhold PEMAZYRE if levels are not ≤10 mg/dL within 1 week after starting phosphate-lowering therapy.

-• Permanently discontinue PEMAZYRE for recurrence of serum phosphate >10 mg/dL following 2 dose reductions
+Permanently discontinue PEMAZYRE for recurrence of serum phosphate >10 mg/dL following 2 dose reductions.

-Potential for embryo-fetal toxicity
+Potential for embryo-fetal toxicity1

 • Based on findings in an animal study and its mechanism of action, PEMAZYRE can cause fetal harm when administered to a pregnant woman

-• Oral administration of pemigatinib to pregnant rats during the period of organogenesis caused malformations, fetal growth retardation, and embryo-fetal death at maternal exposures lower than the human exposure based on area under the curve at the clinical dose of 13.5 mg
+• Oral administration of pemigatinib to pregnant rats during the period of organogenesis caused fetal malformations, fetal growth retardation, and embryo-fetal death at maternal exposures lower than the human exposure based on area under the curve (AUC) at the clinical dose of 13.5 mg

 Advise patients of potential risks1